nrfconnect/sdk-nrfxlib/bsdlib/doc/gnss_extension.rst

 A duty cycle denotes the fraction of one cycle in which the GNSS receiver is tracking.
 In duty-cycled tracking the tracking period is fixed to 100 ms, and the sleeping period is fixed to 400 ms.
 Consequently, the total time needed to complete an on-and-off cycle is 500 ms.
-These values give 20% duty cycle.
+These values give 20 percent duty cycle.
 Since the GPS data bit length is 20 ms, and the smallest meaningful data primitive is 30-bit word (i.e. 600 ms), it is impossible to decode any data during duty-cycled tracking.
 This has significant impact on the performance.
 It means that any new GNSS signal cannot be utilized before any of the following conditions occur: